Recruitment, Selection and Vetting Policy

 3.5 Letter of professional standing for work seekers that have lived or worked overseas

-For work seekers seeking teaching roles, that have lived or worked overseas, Teachers Together Ltd will request sight of a letter of professional standing issued by the professional regulatory authority where the individual worked.
-This check is completed to confirm the work seekers suitability for the role in line with Teachers Together Ltd obligations under the Conduct Regulations.
+For work seekers seeking teaching roles, which have lived or worked overseas, Teachers Together Ltd will request sight of a letter of professional standing issued by the professional regulatory authority in the country/countries where the individual worked.
+This check is completed to confirm the work seeker’s suitability for the role in line with Teachers Together Ltd obligations under the Conduct Regulations.
+We will obtain details of the Regulated bodies in the EU/EEA and Switzerland via the Regulated Professions database or for any other part of the world from the UK Centre for Professional Qualification (UKCPQ).

 Teachers Together Ltd will then inform the client of the steps taken to comply with the suitability requirements which are set out in Regulation 22 of the Conduct Regulations.

-Under the Education (School Teacher’s Qualifications) (England) Regulations 2003, work seekers being supplied into a teaching position must be qualified to teach.
+Under the Education (School Teacher’s Qualifications) (England) Regulations 2003, work seekers being supplied into a teaching position within a maintained school must hold qualified teacher status (QTS) and have successfully completed their induction.
+This is subject to certain exemptions listed in Annex A of the Induction for Early Career Teachers (England) statutory guidance.
 In addition to checking the qualifications, we will also check the teacher's qualified teacher status via the Teacher Regulation Agency online portal.
 Please see further details below.

-We will check overseas qualifications via the UK’s National Recognition Information Centre.
+We will check overseas qualifications via UK ENIC the UK’s National Information Centre.

 Teachers Together Ltd as an employment business is a 'personnel supplier' and has a legal requirement under the Safeguarding Vulnerable Groups Act 2006 to refer information to the DBS about individuals who have either harmed, or placed at risk of harm, a child or vulnerable adult.